rtlabs-com/p-net/doc/compliancetest.rst

 | Faulty         | 1 hour 20 min | 1-63          | 100%                              |
 +----------------+---------------+---------------+-----------------------------------+

+For the "faulty" test set up, there is no difference between the different netload classes.

 In the TIA portal, make sure you are "Offline" with the PLC (otherwise there will be even more additional network load).

-Make sure that the software version you run on the DUT has the correct settings, for example log level.
+Make sure that the software you run on the DUT has the correct compile time settings, for example log level.

 * Verify that the PLC clock setting is correct.